ctolon/PythonInterfaceDemo/README.md

 * `Aug 17-18, 2022`  Logger Functionality implemented to O2DQWorkflows and DownloadLibs.py Some minimal fixes provided.
 Fix info message for centrality Table Transcation for pp. readme updated.
 Pretty print formatted implemented to O2DQWorkflows for helper messages (cut lister, MC signal lister and event mixing variables) lister.
 Interface updated for DownloadLibs.py script to get DQ libraries from local machine.
 All relevant Instructions have been added to the readme
 * `Aug 19-20, 2022` Temp DQ libs added to O2DQWorkflows for working LXPLUS and test.
 Because If you configure the DownloadLibs.py script locally, there is no problem when pulling libraries on the local machine and while it is completely stable, it has been added temporarily for some user acceptance tests because the libraries cannot be pulled locally in LXPLUS and it is not stable to download DQ libraries from github. argcomplete integrated to DownloadLibs.py, comment lines updated for functions, for important values, sub help messages added, default value viewer added to help messages, Interface predefined selections carried to top for readability, readme updated and helper message usage added to readme.
 * `Aug 21, 2022` Choicer Completer Method integrated for pretty print display for auto completions, always_complete_options setted false for pretty print display with TAB, New ChoicesCompleterList Class Integrated to All Workflows for Getting choices nargs *, helper message updates in very detailed, all argparser groups has subgroups now, task adder help messages updated, some naming conventions setted for variables and code quality improved, not needed comments lines deleted for code quality, minimal fix for dqflow.
 Readme updated and Instructions for autocomplete added to readme, metavar explanations added to readme.
 * `Aug 22, 2022` Helper Messages Updated.
-One minimal display bug added to readme
+One minimal display bug added to readme.
+New interface development is ongoing with new JSON Configs.based on nightly-2022_08_23
+* `Aug 23, 2022` AOD File checker fixed, Same Event Pairing process functionality fixed, centrality table fixed in new interface, new automated things provided.